 Our learning resource centres (LRCs) are located at all four campuses, offering an extensive range of sources and digital library services.
-LRCs are quiet, comfortable and accessible areas for you to study with prime computer facilities, fast Wi-Fi access, reference materials and even special archives.
-To ensure that you can use the space and services whenever in need, all LRCs have long opening hours, and the LRCs at Kingston Hill and Penrhyn Road campuses are open 24 hours a day during term time.
+LRCs are quiet, comfortable and accessible areas for you to study with prime computer facilities, fast WiFi access, reference materials and even special archives.
+To ensure that you can use the space and services whenever you need to, all LRCs have long opening hours, and the LRCs at Kingston Hill and Penrhyn Road campuses are open 24 hours a day during term time.

 Researching a project or putting the finishing touches to your coursework?
 Our library resources include more than 380,000 books and audiovisual materials, 300,000 e-books and 53,000 electronic and print journals (and anything you can't find can usually be sourced from another library).
 The resources at each campus also match the subjects studied there.

 Kingston University works to provide you with excellent information, learning resources and study environments.
 Our library services, supported by qualified staff, inspire learning, enquiry and professional practice.
 Due to this commitment to the best student experience, our LRC services have been awarded the Customer Service Excellence Award.

 Kingston University boasts extensive computing facilities.
 Students can choose from more than 3,000 networked computers available across the University, with free internet, email and superfast WiFi access for mobile devices.

 There are dedicated computing labs for the subjects offered on each campus.
 These include specialist hardware and software for PCs and Macs, along with helpful training sessions.
 You can also access files, software and printers from any device, even when you're off campus.

 While studying at Kingston University, you will have access to Canvas – a virtual learning environment.
 Canvas offers a wealth of learning and teaching resources, multimedia material, discussion boards, video conferencing facilities, wikis and blogs.
 You'll also be able to create your own profile, networks and groups to collaborate on projects.